 - Weill Cornell Medical College

 Intergluteal pilonidal disease is an infection of the skin and subcutaneous tissue at or near the upper part of the natal cleft of the buttocks (figure 1) .
 Management is variable and guided by the clinical presentation and extensiveness of disease [1-4].
 The clinical manifestations and diagnosis are reviewed separately.
 (See "Intergluteal pilonidal disease: Clinical manifestations and diagnosis".)

 An acute pilonidal abscess is managed with an incision and drainage (I&D) procedure at the time of presentation, usually under local anesthesia.
 This management approach is consistent with that described for a skin and subcutaneous abscess at other sites.
-(See "Cellulitis and skin abscess: Treatment".)
+(See "Cellulitis and skin abscess in adults: Treatment".)

 The incision is generally performed lateral to the midline or over the area of maximal fluctuance, and all visible hair within the sinus is debrided [1,3-5].
 Wounds are packed with gauze, and healing occurs by secondary intention in the acute setting.
 The wound edges may also be marsupialized (oversewing them while incorporating the base of the wound) to prevent premature closure of the skin.
 Curettage of the pilonidal sinus and tract at time of I&D or excision of midline pores is not typically performed in the clinical setting of an acute infection .
 The approach to an I&D procedure is described separately.
 (See "Technique of incision and drainage for skin abscess".)